 Limitation In Shooting Distant Subjects

 The subject of this shot is the waterfall, and in context, perhaps Exilim FR 200 might not be the go-to tool in this situation.
 Due to the nature of shooting super wide, near objects looks nearer while distant subjects feel even further away.

 Now I’m not saying that it isn’t a nice shot.
 As it is, this is a decent enough photograph, and arguably even more visually stimulating than the top photo.
 I’ll talk about the reason behind that in the following comparison, and for now, lets just agree that if the waterfall is what you intended to shoot, this isn’t the best choice of equipment.

 This is what I feel is the strongest trait of the Casio Exilim FR200’s 185° lens.
 It could make you feel like the scene is something in another world, while in that very same breath, make you feel like you are one foot in it.

 Making The Mundane Seem Unreal

 The weather wasn’t the most ideal when I dropped by Kenrokuen Garden.
 Putting aside the persistent drizzle giving me squishy socks, the gloomy skies and underexposed sunlight made taking any decent photos challenging at best, impossible at worst without specialized low light sensitive equipment.

 Admittedly the FR200 isn’t optimized for low light.
 But what it lacks in shear sensor prowess, it makes up for in the lack of grain.
-And thanks to that, it becomes possible to bring up the colors in post to salvage some of your rainy day snaps.
+And thanks to that, it becomes possible to bring up the colours in post to salvage some of your rainy day snaps.